swynes/Measuring-what-works/Household_Energy_Calculations.md

     ## [1] 61.425

-Therefore CO2e reductions are 61.43kgCO2e/year or range from 18.09-102.87kgCO2e/year (not significant)
+Therefore CO2e reductions are 61.43kgCO2e/year or range from 18.09-102.87kgCO2e/year (not significant).

-GRONHOJ & THOGERSEN 2011 Electricity usage decreased from 5584KWh to 5133KWh in the treatment group (8.1% decrease).
+\*\*GRONHOJ & THOGERSEN 2011 Electricity usage decreased from 5584KWh to 5133KWh in the treatment group (8.1% decrease).
 The control group however decreased consumption by a reported 0.8%.
 NOTE\* In an apparent contradiction the authors later report savings of 0.7% by the control group in the conclusion.
 Here we subtract the reductions made by the treatment group from that of the control group, using the 0.8% value given which results in more conservative savings for the treatment group.

 ``` r
 #8.1-0.8=7.3% reduction